Skip to main content

 Try these:

-1. “Create a detailed course syllabus for Product teams explaining a new feature rollout.
-Include a week-by-week breakdown, key points, and learning objectives.”
+• "Create a detailed course syllabus for a Product team explaining a new feature rollout.
+Include a week by week breakdown, key points, and learning objectives."

-2. “Outline a course for Customer Support on how to handle questions about a new product update.”
+• "Outline a course for Customer Support on handling questions about a new product update.
+Include checkpoints for learner understanding and a feedback mechanism."

-3. “Design a course outline that balances theory, interactive activities, and visual aids for explaining product workflows.”
+• "Design a course outline that balances theory, interactive activities, and visual aids for explaining a new internal workflow."

-5. “Provide a comprehensive overview for a feature training course, showing how each module builds understanding step by step.”
+• "Provide a comprehensive overview for an onboarding course showing how each module builds understanding step by step."

 Defining learning objectives